lwshome/boozang-fo/index.md

  : This is the DOM tree element that the validation happens

 Script
- : Wensheng.
-This is a java script that will be executed
+ : Create custom custom conditions in Java script for data values.

 Compare
   : A list of current compare operators.
 The default is equals (=).